datachile/datachile/DOCKER_DEPLOY.md

 Make sure that ports 80 and 443 are not bound to any service in the host, and run `docker-compose up -d`.
 Logs can be inspected with `docker-compose logs -f --tail==100`.

+# Updating to new versions of the services

+## `datachile-mondrian`

+If there are changes in the code of `datachile-mondrian`, a new container must be built with.
+From the directory that contains the code of `datachile-mondrian`, run `docker build datachile-mondrian`.
+Then, restart the Compose cluster with `docker-compose up -d`.

+## `datachile-canon`

+If there are changes in the code of `datachile-canon`, a new container must be built with.
+From the directory that contains the code of `datachile-canon`, run `docker build datachile-canon`.
+Then, restart the Compose cluster with `docker-compose up -d`

+# Purging the nginx cache

+The `nginx` service is configured to keep a cache of the data served by `datachile-docker`.
+To purge it, run: `docker exec -it nginx /bin/bash -c 'rm -rf /nginx-cache/*' && docker-compose restart nginx`